carlosdagos/blog/posts/2016-05-25-typesafe-sql-at-haskellerz.markdown

 So if [my logo](https://hackage.haskell.org/package/base-4.8.2.0/docs/src/Data.Functor.html#%3C%24%3E) was any hint, I’m a huge sucker for Functional Programming in general, and in particular for Haskell.
-Not too long after arriving to Switerland I had the pleasure of, by pure chance, meeting a few people who have turned out to be quite influential in a very short time.
+Not too long after arriving to Switzerland I had the pleasure of, by pure chance, meeting a few people who have turned out to be quite influential in a very short time.

 I mean, meeting them reminded me that I was already a huge fan of Haskell and